 Now, let’s take a look at Spotify on a global scale.
 Considering the service is available across so many markets worldwide, Spotify does have a pretty expansive user base to contribute to its success.
 Here are a few Spotify statistics that show just how popular it’s become over the years:

 As a host to both music and podcasts, Spotify has become a go-to service for many.
-So, it’s no wonder they’ve amassed a whopping 456 million active users around the globe as of early 2022.
-This increased by 75 million users from the previous year, showing Spotify continues to gain popularity.
+So, it’s no wonder they’ve amassed a whopping 515 million active users around the globe as of early 2023.

 One of the great things about Spotify is that it gives users the option to use the service for free or pay for a premium account.
 Free users will hear and see ads every so often and are unable to access the full range of features the streaming service provides.
-As of the first quarter of 2022, Spotify reportedly had 236 million monthly active users who were on a free, ad-supported plan.
+As of the first quarter of 2023, Spotify reportedly had 317 million monthly active users, up from 295 million a year earlier, on a free, ad-supported plan.

 For those who want to ditch the ads, it’s worthwhile to invest in Spotify’s premium plan.
-In Q3 2022, it was reported that Spotify has 195 million premium subscribers worldwide.
+In Q1 2023, it was reported that Spotify has 210 million premium subscribers worldwide.
 That number has more than doubled since early 2017, showing how much the service has grown over the years.

 To kick things off, let’s take a look at some Spotify statistics that are specific to the streaming service’s user base in the UK.
 Here’s what you need to know: